d-me3/pyping/README.md

 ## Requirements

 1. A PC or device running Linux (it may work on Windows but it was not tested).
-The commands below were tested with a Raspberry Pi OS
+The commands below were tested with on Raspberry Pi OS

 2. Install or update `python3`
 ```